TimFinnegan/AnimatedUlysses/README.md

 I've created very rough firstdrafts of all pages, with individual lists of challenges to be handled.
 Volunteers are welcome, especially if you want to learn animation.

+Today's priorities: how many pixels equal six feet at each scale? stick in a simple bloom going straight from start to end of his path on each map. replace 'shelter.gif'; stickfigures for stephen et al

 - The backgrounds are mostly maps, but for interiors they'll try to offer accurate proportions, hopefully all about 600px wide.
 (Is this too narrow?)

 - Characters and objects believed to be within the background can be included, even if the text hasn't mentioned them yet.